hkirk/swtafp-slides/slides/03/03-modelling.md

 ### Still not done

 * Model the domain directly in code
+* Type system is 'easy' to work with
 * Type system helps with refactoring
 * Keeps a todo list